abhinayaramachandran/ChatterBox/README.md

 	COMMIT;
 	```

 2. Now there is a database with two users and a few messages.
+Run Apache and MySQL on XAMPP.
 Open login.php from localhost.
 localhost/project5/login.php

 Login using the credentials: